The happily married Partannas’ job hits them where it hurts…

 My dad naming this drink in the film’s honour as a Prizzi.
-So pour your self a Prizzi, drink in the sights, sounds and watch those conflicting feelings towards families, love and honour in this film.
+So pour yourself a Prizzi, drink in the sights, sounds and watch those conflicting feelings towards families, love and honour in this film.
 Be it viewed to see the dynamics of the Prizzis, Partannas or the Hustons.
-I give you my word of honour that it is an intoxicating vintage film where Charley has to decide between his family or his wife, just who to honour til death he do part.
+I give you my word of honour that it is an intoxicating vintage film where Charley has to decide between his family or his wife, just who to honour until death he does part.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦/10

 Siskel and Ebert at the Blogathon 2019, No 90